open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule/README.md

 ### Step 1: Install NuGet package

-If you are using the traditional "packages.config" reference style, a web.config transform should run automatically and configure the `TelemetryHttpModule` for you.
+If you are using the traditional `packages.config` reference style, a `web.config` transform should run automatically and configure the `TelemetryHttpModule` for you.
 If you are using the more modern PackageReference style, this may be needed to be done manually.
 For more information, see: [Migrate from packages.config to PackageReference](https://docs.microsoft.com/en-us/nuget/consume-packages/migrate-packages-config-to-package-reference).

-To configure your web.config manually, add this:
+To configure your `web.config` manually, add this:

 ```xml
 <system.webServer>